MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/woodgrove-scenario.md

 - **What does the workflow need to do?** The workflow needs to add a computer to a group in Active Directory Domain Services (AD DS), and then change the status of the automated activity to **Complete**.
 - **What information does the workflow need?** The change request provides information about the specific computer and group to use.
 Properties of the workflow activities can retrieve the change request information from the Service Manager activity that is associated with the change request.

-  To create and implement his new workflow, Ken follows the steps in the rest of this section.
-He uses the **Woodgrove.AutomatedActivity.AddComputerToGroupMP** management pack, as described in [Step 1: Open the Woodgrove.AutomatedActivity.AddComputerToADGroupMP Management Pack]().
+  To create and implement their new workflow, Ken follows the steps in the rest of this section.
+They use the **Woodgrove.AutomatedActivity.AddComputerToGroupMP** management pack, as described in [Step 1: Open the Woodgrove.AutomatedActivity.AddComputerToADGroupMP Management Pack]().
 These procedures assume that this management pack is still open in the Service Manager Authoring Tool.

 ### Create a New Workflow
  Ken uses this procedure to create a workflow named **AddComputerToADGroupWF** in the **Woodgrove.AutomatedActivity.AddComputerToADGroupMP** management pack.